lik-lik-king/react-todo-app/README.md

-# Getting Started with Create React App
+# Simple React ToDo App

+This Todo app allows you to enter an item, name or just something you need to do and when you complete what needed to be done you are then able to view all of your completed selections.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a beginner todo app project using React

-## Available Scripts
+## Tech Stack

+React, JavaScript, Components

+### How To Get Started
 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\

+Open your terminal and type:
+### `npx create-react-app todo-app`

 You may also see any lint errors in the console.

 ### `npm test`